GSEII Islands header

 Energy Efficiency Lighting Project

-In March 2006, an energy efficient lighting project was initiated with the distribution of 200 fluorescent light bulbs in a local Dominican community.
-This was done with the cooperation of the University of Vermont and the UK-based organization Climate Care, with a total of 5000 energy-efficient bulbs planned for future installation.
-Energy awareness activities were carried out alongside the initial distribution of light bulbs as well.
+Description and Results: In March 2006, an energy efficient lighting project was initiated with the distribution of 200 fluorescent light bulbs in a local Dominican community.
+This was done with the cooperation of the University of Vermont and the UK-based organization Climate Care.
+A total of 5,000 energy efficient bulbs were installed by 2007, with energy awareness activities carried out alongside the initial distribution of the bulbs.

 GSEII Events in Dominica